Robert Benchley: Benchley on film and "How to Sleep"

-This was followed in 1936 by How to be a Detective.
-The early success of How to Sleep prompted MGM to rush two more short films featuring Benchley, How to Train a Dog, a spoof of dog-training techniques, and How to Behave, which lampooned etiquette norms.
-How to Sleep was named Best Short Subject at the 1935 Academy Awards, while the latter two shorts were not as well received.
+How to Sleep was named Best Short Subject at the 1935 Academy Awards, and MGM kicked off an entire series of situation-comedy reels, each 10 minutes in length, showing Benchley giving mock-instructional lectures (How to Be a Detective, How to Rest, etc.) or coping with household situations (An Evening Alone, Home Movies, etc.).

-Benchley returned to the cinema in 1937, cast in the revue Broadway Melody of 1938 and in his largest role to that point, the critically panned Live, Love and Learn.
-A short that Benchley completed for MGM, A Night at the Movies, was Benchley's greatest success since How to Sleep: it was Oscar-nominated, and secured him a contract for more short films that would be produced in New York.
+While starring in his short subjects Benchley returned to feature films, cast in the revue Broadway Melody of 1938 and in his largest role to that point, the lightweight comedy Live, Love and Learn.
+The latter film is actually more notable for its coming-attractions trailer, "The Glamorous Robert Benchley in How to Make a Movie Trailer," staged like one of his comedy shorts and even using the shorts' theme song.

+Benchley's 1937 short A Night at the Movies, showing Mr. B.'s disastrous evening at the neighborhood moviehouse, was his greatest success since How to Sleep: it was Oscar-nominated, and secured him a contract for more short subjects.
 These films were produced more quickly than his previous efforts (while How to Sleep needed two days, the later short How to Vote needed less than twelve hours), and took their toll on Benchley.
 He still completed two shoots in one day (one of which was The Courtship of the Newt), but rested for a while following the 1937 schedule.

 Benchley's return yielded two more short films, and his high-profile prompted negotiations for sponsorship of a Benchley radio program and numerous appearances on television shows, including the first television entertainment program ever broadcast, an untitled test program using an experimental antenna on the Empire State Building.
-The radio program, Melody and Madness - with the “Melody” provided by Artie Shaw - was a showcase for Benchley's acting, as he did not participate in writing it.
-It was not well received, and it was removed from the schedule.
+The radio program, Melody and Madness - with the "Melody" provided by Artie Shaw - was a showcase for Benchley's acting, as he did not participate in writing it.
+It was not well received and it was removed from the schedule, although television was still in its experimental stages and few people saw the program, doing little or no damage to Benchley's reputation.